ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_gdwps/readme_gdwps_en.md

 ### How to access the data

-These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively:
+These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively :

 * [GRIB2 data available on the MSC Datamart](readme_gdwps-datamart_en.md)
 * [Data available via geospatial web services GeoMet-Weather](../../msc-geomet/readme_en.md)